 While I've explained a couple of our reason, I wanted to go into a bit more detail today.

-There are a couple of reasons why we paid extra on the mortgage, some financially based, others emotionally based.
+There are a couple of reasons why we paid extra on the mortgage, some financially and emotionally based.

-One big reason we were paying down our mortgage faster than the 30 years scheduled is that we're looking to save a larger amount of money long term.
+One big reason we were paying down our mortgage faster than the 30 years scheduled is that we're looking to save a more considerable amount of money long term.

-What that means for borrowers is that at the beginning of your mortgage, most of the money go towards paying interest.
-As the mortgages draw to a close, the payments increasingly towards the principal owed.
+What that means for borrowers is that at the beginning of your mortgage, most of the money goes towards paying interest.
+As the mortgages draw to a close, the payments are increasingly towards the principal owed.

 That means they would have paid $151,631.29 just in interest!
-If that couple decided when they got that same mortgage they'd paid an extra $100/month, then the loan would be paid off in 26 years and they would save $22,800.19.
+If that couple decided they'd paid an extra $100/month when they got that same mortgage, then the loan would be paid off in 26 years and they would save $22,800.19.

 That’s why if you’re able to accelerate your mortgage payments with extra money going towards principle, you can cut years off your mortgage and save tens of thousands of dollars (or more depending on the size of your mortgage) by avoiding the extra interest.